-42. Due to the site's sensitive location close to ecological designations and because of its settlement separation function only the north-eastern part of the site bounding the A29 and the western boundary of the existing residential development at Brookview is deemed appropriate for development.
+- 43. Due to the site's sensitive location close to ecological designations and because of its settlement separation function only the northeastern part of the site bounding the A29 and the western boundary of the existing residential development at Brookview is deemed appropriate for development.
 This area of the site is appropriate for residential use, with a mix of market and affordable homes, with the remainder of the site allocated to provide publicly accessible open space.
-A small shop unit (net sales space of a maximum of 280 m2) with associated customer parking will also be permitted (including electric car charging points).

-- 43. Higher density development is most appropriate in the north eastern part of the site adjacent to the Brookview boundary with lower density towards the west and southern areas of the developable part of the site. - 44.
+A small shop unit (net sales space of a maximum of 280 m2) with associated customer parking (to West Sussex County Council Highway Authority parking ratio standards) will also be permitted (including electric car charging points). - 44.
+Higher density development is most appropriate in the north eastern part of the site adjacent to the Brookview boundary with lower density towards the west and southern areas of the developable part of the site. - 45.
 New services may be required to meet the increased demand of the proposed new development.
 The feasibility of the provision of on-site energy generation should be investigated.